AI-based Aortic Vessel Tree Segmentation for Cardiovascular Diseases Treatment: Status Quo: Introduction

-Further semi-automatic or automatic aorta segmentation methods, on the other hand, need experts or ground truth images to evaluate their quality.
-However, these algorithms can greatly assist clinicians and, thus, they are currently one of the most investigated topics in the field of medical imaging.
-The goal of this contribution is to review different aorta segmentation algorithms, summarize their strengths and their limitations regarding segmentation accuracy, computational complexity and fields of application.
+Further semi-automatic or automatic aorta segmentation methods, however, require experts or ground truth images to evaluate their quality.
+However, these algorithms can greatly assist clinicians, and thus, they are currently one of the most investigated topics in medical imaging.
+The goal of this contribution is to review different aorta segmentation algorithms, summarize their strengths and limitations regarding segmentation accuracy, computational complexity and fields of application.